top of page

 • Those who rely on lifting techniques, as these paints tend to stain more than traditional watercolours.

-• Calligraphers using fine nibs—these paints are best used with brushes rather than dip pens.
+• Calligraphers using fine nibs because these paints are best used with brushes rather than dip pens.
+I'd definatley recommend the Windsor and Newton inks for dip pen users over these paints.

-Final Thoughts Overall, the Karetaki Gansai Tambi 48 Watercolour Set delivers vibrant, creamy paints that are a joy to work with.
+Overall, the Karetaki Gansai Tambi 48 Watercolour set delivers vibrant, creamy paints that are a joy to work with.
 The bold pigmentation, large pans, and unique metallics make this a fantastic addition to any artist’s collection.
-While they lean slightly more opaque than traditional watercolours, they provide a gorgeous balance of intensity and blendability.
+While they lean slightly more opaque than traditional watercolours, they provide a gorgeous balance of intensity and blendability and the colours are amazing.
+Saying that though, since I wrote up this blog, I have already ordered the set of 12 pastle colours as I think this set was great, but missing some softer pastel tones and base skin colours.

 Would I use them for every project?
-Not necessarily—for more delicate, transparent washes, I’d opt for traditional watercolours.
-But for bold illustrations, mixed media work, or adding luminous accents, this set is a winner.
+Absolutley not, but if I only got to choose one medium for the rest of eternity, these paints would be a contender.
+I think for more delicate, transparent washes though, I’d opt for traditional watercolours.
+But for bold illustrations, mixed media work, or adding luminous accents, this set is an absolute winner.

 Have you tried Gansai Tambi Watercolours?
-I’d love to hear your thoughts!
-Have you used this set or any other set, or do you have a favourite Gansai Tambi colour?
-Let me know in the comments or tag me in your creations—I love seeing how other illustrators bring these paints to life!
+I’d love to hear your thoughts about them!
+Have you used this set or any other set?
+Do you have a favourite Gansai Tambi colour?
+Let me know in the comments or tag me in your creations.
+I love seeing how other illustrators bring these paints to life!

 NOTE: This is not a paid review and all opinions are my own.